helios-network/hyperion/docs/ARCHITECTURE.md

 * Logs batch creation events and fee checks
 * Provides debugging information for fee calculations

-## Injective Broadcast Client
+## Helios Broadcast Client

 1. `UpdatePeggyOrchestratorAddresses`
    * Allows validators to delegate voting responsibilities to a key
    * Sets the Ethereum address that represents validators on the Ethereum side
-   * Validators must sign their Injective address using their submitted Ethereum address
+   * Validators must sign their Helios address using their submitted Ethereum address

 2. `SendValsetConfirm`
    * Used by validators to submit signatures over validator set at a given block height